Exit (investing)

 In corporate finance, mergers, venture capital, investment banking, private equity (including the leveraged buyout), and foreign direct investment, an exit is a deal for removing an ownership stake in an enterprise or temporary project.
-Types of exit include selling through an initial public offering or corporate acquisition, and writing off.
+Types of exits include selling via an initial public offering or corporate acquisition, and writing off assets.

 There is a point in the investment cycle where one or more investors (possibly a financial institution, small group of investors, or an individual) sells some or all of their ownership stake and takes profits.
-These transactions can have very different features depending on the investment assets, whether they are multi-billion dollar companies, or other more purely-financial entities.
+These transactions can have very different features depending on the investment assets, whether they are traditional companies, multi-billion dollar diversified conglomerates, or other more purely-financial entities, such as special-purpose acquisition companies.